By changing passwords and altering some settings on our wireless router, we can immediately improve our router's

-One of the strengths of WPA2 encryption is that it gets us to set our own password - which we should make as difficult as we can, thus helping to ensure that only the people we tell the password can log on.
+One of the strengths of WPA2 encryption is that it gets us to set our own password - which we should make as difficult as we can, thus helping to ensure that only the people we tell the password can log on to our home network.

 3. Change the SSID

 The SSID is the name that comes up when we scan for available wireless networks to connect to, and most include more or less detail about the ISP and router model broadcasting the signal - run a scan and note how many start with "TALKTALK", "Sky" or "BTHub".

-That gives hackers and other unwanted guests a place to start when checking if we're using default passwords (see step 1).
+That gives hackers and other unwanted guests a place to start when checking if we're using default passwords as we cautioned against in Step 1.

 Given how many devices most of us have connected to our home wireless network, it's often not practical to hide the SSID - but doing so means the neighbours and any casual chancers won't see it on their list of networks when they're looking for a connection.

 4. Switch off WPS

 Wi-fi Protected Setup, or WPS, is really useful for connecting new devices to a wireless network quickly and easily - simply select the WPS option on the device, then push a button on the router and access is granted.

 It works by synchronising with - and granting access to - any devices in the surrounding area that are primed to receive WPS data.